 This position represents students who perform empirical and/or theoretical research that addresses issues related to psychopharmacology, addictions, behavioral learning theory or related fields.
 The council member may use human and/or animal models of research.

-This position represents graduate students engaged in experimental animal research that focuses on the neurobiological mechanisms underlying behavior, and research that is informed by or can include direct work with animal models.
+This position represents graduate students engaged in research that focuses on the neurobiological mechanisms underlying behavior, and research that is informed by or can include direct work with animal models.
 This council member must have expertise in behavioral measures but may also use other techniques drawn from various areas such as psychoneuroendocrinology, psychophysiology, neuroscience, psychopharmacology, neuropsychology or others.
 Notably, graduate students must primarily conduct biopsychological research but may be receiving a degree in any area of psychology.

 This position represents students whose research involvement reflects the clinical sciences within psychology, broadly representing the study of psychological functioning of individuals.
 This can include diversity across age groups and multicultural identities.
 This research is typically conducted in the fields of clinical, counseling, school or community psychology.

 This position represents students with interests in areas such as but not limited to sensation/perception, action, memory, attention, language, knowledge representation and learning.
 The council member should have experience with behavioral laboratory studies, computational modeling or imaging techniques.

 This position represents students who perform theory-based research that addresses issues related to development.
 This council member can focus on any period of the life span or combination thereof (e.g., gerontology, infancy, emerging adulthood).
 This council member may focus on fields such as cognitive development or social development.